-What is a Vehicle and Equipment Cleaner?
+What Does it Take to Be a Vehicle and Equipment Cleaner?

 - Apply paints, dyes, polishes, reconditioners, waxes, or masking materials to vehicles to preserve, protect, or restore color or condition.